 Governance and finances

 VoiceAbility has drawn together a leading team of experts and professionals to run and manage the organisation.
-We are a User Led Organisation (ULO).
-This means that the majority of people in our Board of Trustees (our management committee) have experience of disability themselves.
+The majority of people in our Board of Trustees (our management committee) have experience of disability themselves.

 The Board of Trustees